One Community blog, Anne Frank Quote, change the world

 CONSULTANTS | WAYS ANYONE CAN HELP | MEMBERSHIP

-XXXX, One Community Volunteer, Highest Good collaboration, people making a difference, One Community Global, helping create global change, difference makers
+Jim Zhang, One Community Volunteer, Highest Good collaboration, people making a difference, One Community Global, helping create global change, difference makers

-WELCOME TO THE TEAM YI!
+WELCOME TO THE TEAM JIM!

 FOLLOW ONE COMMUNITY’S PROGRESS (click icons for our pages)